Maiku3/ReservaByte/README.md

-# Restaurant-Reservation
+# ReservaByte
 ![C++](https://img.shields.io/badge/c++-%2300599C.svg?style=for-the-badge&logo=c%2B%2B&logoColor=white)

 ## Overview
-The Restaurant Reservation System is a C++ program developed to manage restaurant reservations efficiently.
+ReservaByte is a C++ program developed to manage restaurant reservations efficiently.
 The system utilizes dynamically allocated linked lists and arrays to optimize memory usage and improve the management of tables and customers.
 The code design emphasizes modularity and structure, promoting code maintainability and reusability.

 ## Screenshots